APPLY FOR AID & TYPES OF AID

 To complete the FAFSA you will need:

 - A federal FSA ID from the Department of Education.
 Parents of dependent students will also need a federal FSA ID if they wish to sign electronically.
 For help with creating the FSA ID, watch this video or click here to Create an FSA ID

-- All income records, including but not limited to, your federal tax return, W-2s, SSI, VA Benefits, etc) for the previous calendar year to the school year you are applying for aid.
+- All income records, including but not limited to, your federal tax return, W-2s, SSI, VA Benefits, etc) for two years prior to the school year you are applying for aid.

 - Dependent students will need to provide parents’ income records, SSN and DOB.

 - HTC's school code is 010491, this code will allow the FAFSA information to be sent to HTC.
 We have one code for our Brooklyn Park and Eden Prairie locations.